What Happened On

 Died February 25, 2023 b.
 1939

 American baseball player.
-He set the record for the longest major-league home run hit during a regular-season game by hitting one 573 feet (175.7 m) in 1964.
+He set the record for the longest major-league home run hit during a regular-season game by hitting a 573-feet (175.7 m) home run for the Chicago White Sox over the left-field roof of Chicago's Comiskey Park in 1964.

 Bill Paxton